fagia/gitlab-playground/docs/STEP_3.md

 ### Add a subgroup for CI/CD commands

-Create a new subgroup inside the `tech-lunch` group, name it `ci-cd-commands`.
+Create a new subgroup inside the `playground` group, name it `ci-cd-commands`.
 This subgroup will contain some common CI/CD commands (such as triggering new pipelines or waiting for running pipelines to terminate).
-These commands will have the form of docker images that can be pulled and runned inside the `tech-lunch` private group pipelines.
+These commands will have the form of docker images that can be pulled and runned inside the `playground` private group pipelines.

 ### Create the first CI/CD command